New Sum Rules for the $B_c \to J/\psi$ Form Factors: Validity of the local OPE

 Under these conditions, a virtual $c$-quark emitted and absorbed between the point $x$ and the origin in the correlation function (\ref{eq:corr}) is far off shell.

 Hence, at LO the correlation function is described by the diagram in Fig.~\ref{fig:diagLO}, with a free $c$-quark propagator.
 The resulting expression is:

 In the above, the hadronic matrix element of the non-local operator is factorized.
 To simplify the technical part of our discussion, in the rest of this section we consider the vector part of the weak current, replacing $\Gamma_\nu$ by $\gamma_\nu$.

-Since we are working in the heavy quark limit, it is convenient to replace the quark fields ($B_c$ state) in \eq{eq:corr2} by the effective HQET fields (state):
+The matrix element in (\ref{eq:corr2}) still depends on the masses of the heavy quarks.
+In order to separate this dependence, we first perform a redefinition of the heavy quark fields according to